Do you know the difference between short form and long form improv? It’s not what you think!

 In Scenes from a Hat, audience members write ideas on small pieces of paper.
 The improvisers then pick one at random out of a hat.
 Using the idea they chose, the improvisers then have to come up with short scenes quickly.

-In this game, the improvisers and the audience all understand the “rules” of the game and the funny comes from the challenge the improvisers are faced with.
+In this game, the improvisers and the audience all understand the “rules” of the game and the funny comes from the challenge facing the improvisers.

 Scenes from a Hat is a very fast-paced game.
-Each scene might last fewer than five or ten seconds!
+Each scene might last fewer than ten seconds!
 But short form improv can be longer.
 For example, there’s the Dating Game.

 The bachelor or bachelorette then asks entertaining questions to figure out the identity of each contestant.
 Comedy comes naturally as we watch them try!